How To Switch To an Interest Only Mortgage

 Can you change your mortgage to interest-only?

-- A solid repayment vehicle (method to repay the balance) is essential.
-More information about potentially acceptable strategies can be found in our guide to interest-only mortgage repayment vehicles.
+• A solid repayment vehicle (method to repay the balance) is essential.
+More information about potentially acceptable strategies can be found in our interest-only mortgage repayment vehicles guide.
 Bear in mind that not all lenders will accept all types.

-- The LTV (loan to value) rate of lending on interest-only mortgages tends to be lower than on repayment mortgages, so you’ll need to have enough equity in your property to meet the lender’s minimum equity requirement.
+• The LTV (loan to value) lending rate on interest-only mortgages tends to be lower than on repayment mortgages, so you’ll need to have enough equity in your property to meet the lender’s minimum equity requirement.

 Will you need to remortgage?

-Not necessarily, it depends on your existing mortgage provider.
-Lenders don’t consider changing the repayment type to be refinancing, so it’s perfectly possible that you could stay on your current deal and simply change to interest-only repayments.
-Your terms and conditions should highlight whether this is possible or not, or you could speak to your lender directly.
+Not necessarily.
+It depends on your existing mortgage provider.
+Lenders don’t consider changing the repayment type to refinancing, so it’s perfectly possible that you could stay on your current deal and simply change to interest-only repayments.
+Your terms and conditions should highlight whether this is possible, or you could speak to your lender directly.

 Why you might need to remortgage

-There are a couple of scenarios whereby you would have no option other than to remortgage in order to switch to an interest-only mortgage:
+There are a couple of scenarios whereby you would have no option other than to remortgage to switch to an interest-only mortgage:

-- Ineligibility – If you’re unable to meet your current lender’s interest-free mortgage criteria, it may be possible to remortgage to an alternative lender with criteria that matches your circumstances.
-A broker with expertise in this area will be able to help you find one.
+• Ineligibility – If you cannot meet your current lender’s interest-free mortgage criteria, it may be possible to remortgage to an alternative lender with criteria that match your circumstances.
+A broker with expertise in this area can help you find one.

-You might also consider remortgaging to another lender if they have a more flexible interest-only deal than your existing lender can provide, for example, one that allows regular penalty-free overpayments.
-This could be advantageous to those with fluctuating income, or in receipt of bonuses, as you can use them to reduce the capital you owe.
+You might also consider remortgaging to another lender if they offer a more flexible interest-only deal than your existing lender can provide, such as one that allows regular penalty-free overpayments.
+This could be advantageous to those with fluctuating incomes or who receive bonuses, as you can use them to reduce the capital you owe.

 Can you switch to interest-only temporarily?